Euribor rates fall under weight of ECB cash

-FRANKFURT, April 25 Key euro zone bank-to-bank lending rates reached new 22-month lows on Wednesday, weighed down by the record amount of cash the European Central Bank has pumped into financial markets since late last year.
+FRANKFURT, April 27 Key euro zone bank-to-bank lending rates sank to new 22-month lows on Friday, weighed down by the record amount of cash the European Central Bank has pumped into financial markets since late last year.

 The ECB, which left official euro zone interest rates at 1.0 percent earlier this month (click ), has poured over 1 trillion euros of ultra-cheap, 3-year funding into the banking system since the end of December, driving interbank rates to half of what they were last August.

-Shorter term rates bucked the downtrend.
-The one-week rate , which continues to bump around all-time lows, ticked up to 0.319 percent from 0.318 percent, while overnight rates remained at 0.338 percent.
+Shorter-term one-week rates also fell.
+The rate , which continues to bump around all-time lows, eased to 0.316 percent from 0.318 percent.
+Overnight rates rose to 0.343 percent from 0.337 percent.

-Dollar-priced bank-to-bank Euribor lending rates followed the broader downward trend.
-Three-month rates fell to 0.922 percent from 0.936 percent and overnight rates decreased to 0.319 percent from 0.321 percent.
+Dollar-priced bank-to-bank Euribor lending rates were mixed.
+Three-month rates rose to 0.929 percent from 0.924 percent while overnight rates decreased to 0.316 percent from 0.317 percent.

 Despite the sharp fall in interbank rates over the last few months, the benchmark euro-priced three-month rate remains some way above the euro-era low of 0.634 percent hit in early 2010.